lenincompres/domify/README.md

       backgroundColor: 'yellow'
     }  // You may assign styles as an object.
   },
-  buttonator: {  // If a property is named something other than a tag, it will use this name as an *id* and assume *div* tag.
+  buttonator: {  // If a property is named something other than a tag, it will use this name as an id and assume a div tag.
-    _tag: 'button',  // Values passed in a *_id* or *_tag* property will replace the ones interpreted from the name.
+    _tag: 'button',  // Values passed in a _id or _tag property will replace the ones interpreted from the name.
     _text : 'Go',
     _class: ['good', 'pill'],  // You may assign classes with an array
     onclick: e => inputator.value = 'Button pressed'